HussamQreie/DevOps-Experience/Terraform.md

 - hint: always to see what commands available use help: `aws help` `aws iam help` and so on.

-### Terraform Installation and Adding VSC Terraform plug-in
+### Terraform Setting Up and Adding VSC Terraform plug-in
 Note:
 - terraform/ directory is the workspace
 - search `terraform aws provider` to know how to setup terraform with the provider, `aws` can be replaced with any service provider you want.